saturnflyer/selenium-connect/README.md

 ### Finish
 Issues a quit command to the driver (and stops the local server if your host is set to "localhost").

+### Support
 Currently, Firefox is is all that is supported.
+More coming soon!